-Filter formulas are a great way to customize your table whether you're creating a new view in a different section, or if you're refining the data in your original table.
-When you filter in Coda, you can use our simple picker or formulas.
+Filter formulas are a great way to customize your table.
+Whether you're creating a new view in a different section, or if you're refining the data in your original table -you're in the right place!
+To filter a table in Coda, you can use a formula or our simple filter builder:

 Filter by one parameter with formulas

 You can also manually write out your table filter formula.
 The way to think about this formula is that your filter is saying, if this condition is true, include the resulting values in this table.
 To open the formula builder:

 Hover over the table or view you'd like to filter and select Options